Bollington Cross Conservation Area

 provided by Herbert Greg is lower down Bollington Road and is alongside

 the original school building.
-Another group of listed buildings close
+Another group of listed buildings

-road is the former Heywood's farmhouse, now 2 and 4 Bollington
+side of the road is the former Heywood's farmhouse, now 2 and 4 Bollington

 Road and adjacent is the former doctor's house and surgery.
 This

-is now a house and retail outlet set at the top of a high stone retaining
+is now a house and retail outlet set at the top of a high stone

-wall with steps leading to the properties.
+retaining wall with steps leading to the properties.

-If you require forms, conservation advice, further information or
+If you require forms, conservation advice, further information

-assistance please contact:
+or assistance please contact:

 The Chief Planning Officer